ReOpen NC organizer's husband says he's 'willing to kill' in fight against government in COVID-19 pandemic

-Video of him making the statements surfaced days before the group is scheduled to have five "freedom rallies" across the state on Monday in Charlotte, Raleigh, Greensboro, Wilmington and Asheville.
+Video of him making the statements surfaced days before the group was scheduled to have five "freedom rallies" across the state on Monday in Charlotte, Raleigh, Greensboro, Wilmington and Asheville.

 "Are we willing to kill people?
 Are we willing to lay our lives down?
 We have to say yes," Adam Smith said in a Facebook Live video posted on Friday, according to our newsgathering partners at The News&Observer.